hanabi/hanabi.github.io/docs/beginner.md

 <Finesse1 />

 - Note that ***Prompts* take precedence over *Finesses***.
 Players should never blind-play a card if the situation can apply to the clued cards in their hand.
 - When a *Finesse* occurs, it causes temporary information desynchronization.
-(In the above example, if Bob did nothing, Cathy would go on to think that she had the red 3, but she really doesn't have the red 3, which means that information is not synchronized throughout the team.)
+(In the previous example, if Bob did nothing, Cathy would go on to think that she had the red 3, but she really doesn't have the red 3, which means that information is not synchronized throughout the team.)
 - For this reason, blind-playing a card into a *Finesse* is very important - by doing so, it resynchronizes all of the information.
 So, **if a player is *Finessed*, they should usually blind-play the card immediately**, even if they have other important cards to play or some good clue to give.
 - We define the *Finesse Position* as the slot that a player's left-most unclued card is in.
 A player's *Finesse Position* can move around, and if it does, it is still possible to *Finesse* them.
 - In the example below: